timlabs/uscode/United States Code/TITLE 10-ARMED FORCES/Subtitle A-General Military Law/PART II-PERSONNEL/CHAPTER 41-SPECIAL APPOINTMENTS, ASSIGNMENTS, DETAILS, AND DUTIES/CHAPTER 41-SPECIAL APPOINTMENTS, ASSIGNMENTS, DETAILS, AND DUTIES.md

 ### §719.
 Department of Commerce: assignment or detail of members of the armed forces to National Oceanic and Atmospheric Administration
 * Upon the request of the Secretary of Commerce, the Secretary of a military department may assign or detail members of the armed forces under his jurisdiction for duty in the National Oceanic and Atmospheric Administration, Department of Commerce, with reimbursement from the Department of Commerce.
 Notwithstanding any other provision of law, a member so assigned or detailed may exercise the functions, and assume the title, of any position in that Administration without affecting his status as a member of an armed force, but he is not entitled to the compensation fixed for that position.

+### §723.
+Support of Federal authorities in response to civil disturbances: requirement for use of members of the Armed Forces and Federal law enforcement personnel
+* (a) REQUIREMENT.—Whenever a member of the armed forces (including the National Guard) or Federal law enforcement personnel provide support to Federal authorities to respond to a civil disturbance, each individual employed in the capacity of providing such support shall visibly display—

+  * (1) the individual's name or other individual identifier that is unique to that individual; and

+  * (2) the name of the armed force, Federal entity, or other organization by which such individual is employed.

+* (b) EXCEPTION.—The requirement under subsection (a) shall not apply to individuals referred to in such subsection who—

+  * (1) do not wear a uniform or other distinguishing clothing or equipment in the regular performance of their official duties; or

+  * (2) are engaged in undercover operations in the regular performance of their official duties.